Things appear to be looking up for Ondas Holdings Inc. (ONDS)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -26.47% gain in the last 1 month and extending the period to 3 months gives it a -12.02%, and is 10.20% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.94% over the week and 10.48% over the month.
+The stock witnessed a -31.36% gain in the last 1 month and extending the period to 3 months gives it a -33.06%, and is -2.06% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.76% over the week and 10.68% over the month.

 Ondas Holdings Inc. (ONDS) Analyst Forecasts